Ken Starks · Independent mortgage broker · All 50 states

 | Assumability | Yes (subject to qualification) | No |

 Every FHA lender adds their own internal guidelines on top of FHA's base requirements.
-These are called "overlays," and they vary dramatically lender to lender:
+These are called "overlays" and they vary dramatically lender to lender.

-- DTI overlays: FHA allows 50%+.
+FHA allows 50%+.
 Some lenders cap at 43%, some allow 50%, some go higher with compensating factors.
 The lender I choose depends on your specific numbers.

-- Property type overlays: Some lenders don't want FHA condos, 3–4 unit properties, or manufactured housing.
+Some lenders don't want FHA condos, 3–4 unit properties, or manufactured housing.
 As a broker, I already know which lenders handle which property types.

 After 23 years of doing this, I know which lenders are aggressive on FHA pricing, which have the fastest turn times, and which are most flexible on overlays.
 That knowledge saves you money and closes your loan on time.